FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monster_kingpin.md

 * Like in Sven Co-op the Kingpin can launch [homing plasma projectiles]({{< ref kingpin_plasma_ball >}}) at its enemies.
 * Instead of the lightning attack (which looked pretty unfair in Sven Co-op as it didn't require any prior charge and could deal damage on great distances) the Kingpin got a [plasma cluster]({{< ref kingpin_plasma_cluster >}}) attack.
 The original lightning attack from Sven Co-op may be added later.
-* The Kingpin can teleport, but only to predefined spots.
+* The Kingpin can teleport, but only to designated spots.
 This gives the mapper better control on where the Kingpin can teleport to.
 Free teleport will be implemented later.
 * The Kingpin can't deflect projectiles yet.
 This will be implemented later.

 ### Parameters